-markets should seek to commit to their investors by voluntarily providing audited financial statements to investors in order to reduce their costs of capital.10 Auditing thus fits neatly into the agency model of the firm: Agency cost is created by the conflict of interest between the manager and the outside shareholder.11 In classic agency theory, there are three types of costs: monitoring cost, bonding cost, and the deadweight loss resulting from the (remaining) information asymmetries.
-Within this relationship, an audit could be seen as a monitoring mechanism implemented by the principal.
-Given that auditors are usually selected by management, auditors can be seen as a bonding mechanism introduced by the agent to credibly testify that they are doing their job well and reduce agency cost.12 Managers should benefit from this, given that it is typically in their interest to lower the firm's cost of capital.13 Indeed, historically, precursors to auditing existed in medieval merchant's guilds, the earliest overseas trade joint stock companies, and coalesced into a profession dealing with the financial statements of publicly traded firms in the UK and the US in the late 19th Century before legal requirements were enacted.14 Even today, firms not subject to a mandatory audit sometimes voluntarily submit to one, for example at the behest of creditors.
-A credible audit can send a signal to investors that a firm's financial statements fairly present its financial position.
-Theory suggests that, in the absence of a credible commitment mechanism, all firms will have an incentive to overinflate their earnings.15 In light of this rationale, one would suspect that market conditions, auditing as an institution should develop organically and evolve to an efficient design.
+At least in theory, auditing serves a simple and useful purpose in publicly traded firms.
+If auditing increases the confidence investors have in the fact that financial statements fairly represent a company's financial position, they will put a premium on securities by issuers providing audited financial statements.
+Correspondingly, companies seeking to tap capital markets should seek to commit to their investors by voluntarily providing audited financial statements to investors in order to reduce their cost of capital.
+12 Auditing thus fits neatly into the agency model of the firm: agency cost is created by the conflict of interest between the manager and the outside shareholder.
+13 In classic agency theory, there are three types of costs: monitoring cost, bonding cost, and the deadweight loss resulting from the (remaining) information asymmetries.
+14 Within this relationship, an audit could be seen as a monitoring mechanism implemented by the principal.
+15 Given that auditors are usually selected by management, auditors can be seen as a bonding mechanism introduced by the agent to credibly testify that they are doing their job well and reduce agency cost.
+16 Managers should benefit from this, given that it is typically in their interest to lower the firm's cost of capital.17 Indeed, historically, precursors to auditing existed in medieval merchant's guilds, the earliest overseas trade joint stock companies, and coalesced into a profession dealing with the financial statements of publicly traded